jojrg/Snowflake_AI_DEMO/README.md

    "Calculate our customer acquisition cost by marketing channel.
 Which channels deliver the most profitable customers?"

 3. **Vendor Spend & Policy Compliance**
    "What are our top 5 vendors in the last 5 years?
-Are we following procurement guidelines with our purchases from these vendors based on our vendor management policy ?"
+Are we following procurement guidelines with our purchases from these vendors based on our expense policy ?"

 ### 🔍 Cross-Functional Insights & External Data
 **Web Content Analysis Questions**